pandoc-jp/pandoc-doc-ja/users-guide.rst

 -  In Markdown input, “bird track” sections will be parsed as Haskell code rather than block quotations.
 Text between ``\begin{code}`` and ``\end{code}`` will also be treated as Haskell code.
-For ATX-style headers the character ‘=’ will be used instead of ‘#’.
+For ATX-style headings the character ‘=’ will be used instead of ‘#’.

 -  In Markdown output, code blocks with classes ``haskell`` and ``literate`` will be rendered using bird tracks, and block quotations will be indented one space, so they will not be treated as Haskell code.
-In addition, headers will be rendered setext-style (with underlines) rather than ATX-style (with ‘#’ characters).
+In addition, headings will be rendered setext-style (with underlines) rather than ATX-style (with ‘#’ characters).
 (This is because ghc treats ‘#’ characters in column 1 as introducing line numbers.)